Promist-Moon/tp/docs/UserGuide.md

 </box>

 * Edits the lesson at the specified `LESSON_INDEX` of the student at`STUDENT_INDEX`.
-* The index refers to the index number shown in the displayed student list & lesson list respectively.
+* The index refers to the index number shown in the displayed contact list & lesson list respectively.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.